xlladdins/xll/docs/Excel4Macros/SERIES.md

 Name\_ref    is the name of the data series.
 It can be an external reference to a single cell or a name defined as a single cell.
-Name\_ref can also be text enclosed in quotation marks (for example, \"Projected Sales\").
+Name\_ref can also be text enclosed in quotation marks (for example, "Projected Sales").

 Categories    is an external reference to the name of the workbook and to the cells that contain one of the following sets of data:

--   Category labels for all charts except xy (scatter) charts
+  - > Category labels for all charts except xy (scatter) charts

--   X-coordinate data for xy (scatter) charts
+  - > X-coordinate data for xy (scatter) charts

 >